 Major Historical Society Projects

 Project Kaleva.
 In 1998 the Project Kaleva committee was formed to support the Brethren High School student's work helping Kaleva build community pride.
 Over the years Project Kaleva has worked with Service Learning Classes to restore the Railroad Depot, to restore the Asiala family log cabin and add a performance deck for outdoor concerts in a village park, to create the Kaleva Centennial Walkway featuring original sculptures such as the giant Grasshopper that represents the St. Urho story.
-Project Kaleva is no longer a separate historical society committee but the Historical Society and enthusiastic volunteers continue working on various community projects such as the the Winter Solstice celebration during which over 1000 luminaries are placed on graves at Maple Grove Twp.
+Project Kaleva is no longer a separate entity, but is now part of the Kaleva Historical Society and its enthusiastic volunteers continue working on various community projects such as the the Winter Solstice celebration during which over 1000 luminaries are placed on graves at Maple Grove Twp.
 Cemetery in Kaleva.

 Kaleva Beautification Team.
 In 2010, a group of civic minded area residents were concerned about the number of neglected properties in the village.
 They spearheaded a clean-up effort by targeting abandoned properties.
 Their next project was raising funds for the demolition of a condemned house so the property owner could donate the property to Habitat for Humanity.
 They recently erected beautiful new welcome signs to the village on the north, east, and west sides.